codesprinters/CS-Constitution/CS-Constitution.md

 #### 4.3.2 Communication & Restoration

-Upon taking Individual Action, you have a duty to explain your action and the intent behind it to any Partner who fills a Role that may be significantly impacted.
+Upon taking Individual Action, you have a duty to explain your action and the intent behind it to any Staff Member who fills a Role that may be significantly impacted.
 Upon the request of any of those Staff Members, you also have a duty to take any reasonable additional actions to assist in resolving any Tensions created by your Individual Action.

 If your Individual Action was effectively acting within another Role, or violated a Domain or a Policy, then you must cease from continuing to take similar Individual Action upon request of whoever normally controls that Role, Domain, or Policy, or upon request of the Lead Link of the Circle holding the affected entity.